-- ➤ The Tribunal expects to continue to receive a caseload that is largely focused on unionized broader public-sector employers.
-The presiding officers, all of whom are cross-appointed to the OLRB, possess expertise in collective bargaining, broader public-sector restructuring, and labour relations generally, which makes them well-qualified to hear these disputes. - > The Tribunal has received an increasing number of applications by the Pay Equity Office, seeking to enforce the Orders issued by Review Officers. - Several cases filed recently involve disputes arising out of the negotiation of amended pay equity plans where workplace circumstances have changed since the original plan was posted.
-Given some of those original pay equity plans were posted more than twenty years ago, there exists a significant potential for more disputes of this nature to be raised with the Tribunal. - ➤ There is a potential for an increase in applications in years where employers are bound by compensation restraint legislation as pay equity adjustments made pursuant to the Pay Equity Act are exempted. - Several applications filed with the Tribunal relate to maintenance issues relating to proxy pay equity plans, but they had been adjourned at the request of the parties pending the outcome of a judicial review proceeding.
-The Divisional Court overturned a key finding in the Tribunal's decision and has directed the Tribunal to prescribe a procedure that does not yet exist, but will apply to all 55 classes of "seeking employers" and "potential proxy employees" as set out in Ontario Regulation 396/93.
-The parties to that proceeding have been granted leave to the Court of Appeal.
-That appeal is scheduled to be heard in April 2020.
+The Tribunal expects to continue to receive a caseload that is largely focused on unionized broader public-sector employers.
+The presiding officers, all of whom are cross-appointed from the OLRB, possess expertise in collective bargaining, broader public-sector restructuring, and labour relations generally, which makes them well-qualified to hear these disputes.

+In recent years, the Tribunal has received an increasing number of applications by the Pay Equity Office, seeking to enforce the Orders issued by Review Officers.
+Several cases filed recently involve disputes arising out of the negotiation of amended pay equity plans where workplace circumstances have changed since the original plan was posted.
+Given some of those original pay equity plans were posted more than twenty years ago, there exists a significant potential for more disputes of this nature to be raised with the Tribunal.
+There is a potential for an increase in applications in years where employers are bound by compensation restraint legislation as pay equity adjustments made pursuant to the Pay Equity Act are exempt.

+Several applications filed with the Tribunal involve how an employer that established its pay equity plan using the proxy method complies with its obligation to maintain pay equity.
+Several applications have been adjourned at the request of the parties pending the outcome of a judicial review proceeding.
+The Divisional Court overturned a key finding in the Tribunal's decision and directed the Tribunal to prescribe a procedure that does not yet exist, but will apply to all 55 classes of "seeking employers" and "potential proxy employees" as set out in Ontario Regulation 396/93.
+The parties to the proceeding were granted leave to the Court of Appeal.
+That appeal was heard before a five-judge panel in October 2020.
+The Court of Appeal's decision is under reserve.
 If the Divisional Court's decision is upheld, it is expected that a substantial (possibly exponential) increase to the number of applications to review services will be filed with the Pay Equity Commission, and as a result, an increase in the number of applications to review those orders.